Justin-Insight/mymindteam.com/content/test/adult/targeted-subject-testing.md

     <span class="underline underline--accent">Struggling</span> with reading,
     writing or math?
   body: >-
-    Test for dyslexia, dysgraphia, dyscalculia and other conditions that may be getting in the way of your learning and living.
+    Test for dyxlexia, dysgraphia or dyscalculia with a targeted psychoeducational assessment.
   image_url: /mind-team-clinicians-looking-at-book-2.jpg
   image_alt:
   button: